 “Signal Moods” is part of the research project “Digital Sense,” which currently experiments on two research innovations.

-For brief information about another work in this research, “Social Media without the Internet,” please click here.
+For information about another work in this research, “Social Media without the Internet,” please click here.